 We hadn’t been in the room for longer than ten minutes when the phone rang.
 I answered and it was the lobby guy stating that Thom and Patton where waiting in the lobby if we could come down.
 Wow, what timing!
 We quickly got ready and headed to the elevator.

-Our friends were a few blocks from what would become one of my favorite places; Christiania.
+Our friends were a few block walk from what would become one of my favorite places; Christiania.
 I didn’t know anything about it, only that we could get hash there.
 I came to find out that it is one of the least restrictive places on the planet.
-There are only three rules: No photography, no running, and something else.
+There are only three rules: No photography, no running, and have fun.
 It was an incorporated, dilapidated part of the city that a group of hippies took control of.
-A few times they had to fight off the government but they had a very good point: you weren’t maintaining this part of town anyway, why not let us run it how we wish?
-We got a few bottles of Christiania beer, return the bottles so they could be reused.
+A few times they had to fight off the government but they had a very good point: no one was maintaining this part of town anyway, why not let us run it how we wish?
+We got a few bottles of Christiania beer, and chilled under an awning while it rained.